jahschwa/sibyl/README.md

 Also be aware that root cannot read `sshfs` mounts from other users by default.
 If this is a problem with your setup, you have to specify `sshfs -o allow_root ...` when you mount the share as a non-root user.
 I do not recommend running sibyl as root.

 ## Init Script
 For Debian and derivates I include an init script, `sibyl.init` and the actual execution script `sibyl`.
-Note that if you want to use these you may have to change the `DAEMON` variable in `sibyl.init`.
-In my setup, `sibyl.init` is in `/etc/init.d/`, `sibyl` is in `/home/pi/bin`, and `sibyl.py` is in `/home/pi/bin`.
-You have to rename `sibyl.init` to `sibyl` for compliance with Debian's init system.
+You will have to change the `DAEMON` variable in `sibyl.init` to the absolute path of `sibyl.sh`.
+You have to rename `sibyl.init` to `sibyl` and place it in `/etc/init.d` for compliance with Debian's init system.
+If your distro uses systemd, you may have to run `sudo systemctl daemon-reload`.
+If your distro does not use systemd, to enable auto-start on boot, run `sudo update-rc.d sibyl defaults`.

 ## Logging
 By default, sibyl logs to `data/sibyl.log` which can be changed with the `log_file` option.
 To enable debug logging, simply set the config option `log_level = debug`.
 To print XMPP stanzas to the terminal, set `debug = True`.